cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.4.1v1
-Service Principals SHOULD be restricted to specific security groups.
+Service Principals with access to APIs SHOULD be restricted to specific security groups.
-- _Rationale:_ With unrestricted Service Principles there is possibility of unwanted access to APIs.
-By allowing Service Principles, through security groups, only where necessary, this will mitigate that risk.
+- _Rationale:_ With unrestricted Service Principals there is possibility of unwanted access to APIs.
+By allowing Service Principals, through security groups, only where necessary, this will mitigate that risk.
 - _Last modified:_ June 2023

 #### MS.POWERBI.4.2v1
-Service Principal credentials used for encrypting or accessing Power BI SHALL NOT be stored in scripts or config files and SHALL be stored in a secure vault such as Azure Key Vault.
+Service Principals creating and using profiles SHOULD be restricted to specific security groups.

-- _Rationale:_ Credentials in scripts or config files are stored in plain text and can be read by anyone who has access to those files.
-By storing them in a Azure Key Vault only those with proper access can use and see the credentials.
+- _Rationale:_ With unrestricted Service Principals using/creating profiles there is a risk of an unauthorized user using a profile with more permissions than they have.
+By allowing Service Principals, through security groups, only where necessary, this will mitigate that risk.
 - _Last modified:_ June 2023

 ### Resources